Drive ExpoCut with your AI agent.

 Apply visual effects

-Choose from 100+ filters and effects — color grading, blur, glitch, chroma key, vignette, retro, cinematic LUTs.
+Choose from 130+ effects and 120+ preset filters — color grading, blur, glitch, chroma key, vignette, retro, cinematic LUTs.
+See them live →

 Add transitions

-Place one of 30+ transitions between adjacent clips: fade, dip-to-black, slide, push, zoom, glitch, whip pan.
+Place one of 49 transitions between adjacent clips: fade, dip-to-black, slide, push, zoom, glitch, whip pan, shader wipes.
+See them live →

 Titles & captions